shanieMoonlight/moonlight-repo/libs/packages/@spider-baby/ssr/storage/README.md

 ## SSR Considerations

-When running in server-side rendering mode, the service automatically uses an in-memory storage implementation that mimics localStorage behavior.
+When running in server-side rendering mode, the service automatically return null on all 'gets' and skips all 'sets'.
 This ensures your application works seamlessly in both client and server environments without modifications.

 ## Examples